zebMcCorkle/bootstrap/README.md

 ## IMPT - 2015 PLANS AND ANGULAR 1.3 SUPPORT

-As of 17 Jan 2015 the project has brought on new maintainers to try and clear through the backlog of Angular 1.3 issues.
+As of 17 Jan 2015 the project has bought on new maintainers to try and clear through the backlog of Angular 1.3 issues.
 As you can appreciate this is a **massive** undertaking by a purely part-time, unpaid volunteer team; so please be patient with us!
 The milestones are as follows:

-* **DONE** - The **0.12.1** milestone will be for bug fixes for the existing Angular 1.2 supported version
+* The **0.12.1** milestone will be for bug fixes for the existing Angular 1.2 supported version
 * The **0.13.0** milestone will contain issues / PRs that are majorly blocking 1.3 compatibility
 * The **0.13.x** milestone will contain issues / PRs that are nice to haves for 1.3 compatibility
 * The **1.0** milestone is TBA